 Two vast glass surfaces – 8x28m to the south and 11x28m to the north – offer spectacular views and place the exhibited “thinking spaces” in context to the ever-present urban space.

 The foyer on the ground floor links the two main entrances with all the facilities of, and important routes through, the Futurium building.
-It also serves as central gathering point and place for the exchange of information.
+It also serves as a central gathering point and place for the exchange of information.

 Here visitors can find all the essential facilities supporting the exhibitions and events such as the cloakroom, toilets, central information desk, catering area and shop.

 Mobile partitions and intelligent housing technology enable the event spaces on the building’s ground floor to be configured in different sizes, ranging from 50 to 670m2.
-Equipped with daylight, bright and acoustically active surfaces, a variety of retractable projection devices and full accessibility, the event area offers the space for communicating about the world of tomorrow.
+Equipped with daylight, bright and acoustically active surfaces, a variety of retractable projection devices and full accessibility, the event area offers space for communicating about the world of tomorrow.

-Occupying a full 600m2, the exhibition area in the basement offers itself as an underground laboratory in which visitors can personally experience how exciting futurology can be.
+Occupying a full 600m2, the exhibition area in the basement presents itself as an underground laboratory in which visitors can personally experience how exciting futurology can be.
 Dark-coloured face concrete, a black floor made of mastic asphalt and a ceiling grid consisting of 126 fluorescent screens add a very special atmosphere to this 6-metre-high room situated below the water level of the Spree.

 The exhibition area on the upper floor is accessible over the central stairway and the visitors’ lift.
 It has been conceptualised as a continuous space of around 3,000m2.
 The exhibition will be divided into three large thinking spaces that deal with three key dimensions of the future: our future relationship with technology, with nature and with ourselves as human beings.